RiskBasedPrioritization/LEV/README.md

 # Optimized Likely Exploited Vulnerabilities (LEV) Calculator

-A high-performance Python implementation of the:
+A high-performance Python implementation of:

   - Mell P, Spring J (2025) [NIST CSWP 41: "Likely Exploited Vulnerabilities: A Proposed Metric for Vulnerability Exploitation Probability"](https://nvlpubs.nist.gov/nistpubs/CSWP/NIST.CSWP.41.pdf).
 (National Institute of Standards and Technology, Gaithersburg, MD), NIST Cybersecurity White Paper (CSWP) NIST CSWP 41. https://doi.org/10.6028/NIST.CSWP.41

 > [!IMPORTANT]
 > It is a "clean-room" implementation i.e. implemented from the whitepaper only as the source code and data use as part of the whitepaper are not available.
 >
-> It is not endorsed or validated by, or associated with, the authors or their employers.
+> It is not endorsed or validated by, or associated with, the authors of White Paper NIST CSWP 41 or their employers.

 > [!TIP]
 > This optimized version includes both the original NIST LEV2 approximation and a rigorous probabilistic implementation with significant performance improvements